TruClient/UISamples/WebsitesToScript.md

 This page describes the websites that we think would be interesting to script.

-Apps being tested by scripts are of two types:
+Apps being tested by scripts are of three types:

 A). **[Challenge pages](#ChallengeApps)** containing examples of technologies that might be encountered on real sites.
 We script them to experience insight into how to script on real sites,